-How will Europe emerge from its contemporary crisis?
 What role can Europe play in the world?
 How will Europe's past shape its future?
-Answers to these questions will be forged by you and others in a new generation of leaders with a new kind of interdisciplinary, Europeanist education and training.
+Answers to such questions will be forged by you and others in a new generation of leaders with a new kind of interdisciplinary, Europeanist education and training.
 The Master's Programme in Euroculture gives you the tools needed to understand and influence Europe's ongoing integration process.

 Why this programme?